BULLETIN No. 1

 2. "Walk and Talk" Welcome Event Information Sessions, Academic Orientation Sessions and SMC Orientation Week

-St Mike's will host three types of information / advising activities between mid June and early September – a full day “Walk and Talk” Welcome Event / Information Sessions on Saturday, June 15, three Academic Orientation Sessions in July, and SMC Orientation Week from September 3-6.
+St. Mikes will host three types of information/advising activities between early June and early September – a full day “Talk and Walk” Welcome Event on Saturday, June 7, three Academic Orientation Sessions in July and Orientation Week from September 2-5.

 We know that many new students can’t attend these sessions – especially if they don’t live in the Toronto area, so we will post relevant information on our website or refer you to relevant sections of other U of T sites and offer timely guidance through these bulletins.